Thunderbird Entertainment: Endgame

-Endgame is a Drama Series that was developed and produced by Thunderbird Entertainment.
+Endgame is a drama series that was developed and produced by Thunderbird Entertainment.
 The series premiered on Showcase Television network on Monday, March 14, 2011.
 In the US, Endgame was broadcast exclusively on Hulu.
 The series follows former World Chess Champion Arkady Balagan, a genius who uses his analytical skills to solve crimes.
-Endgame stars Shawn Doyle (Big Love, 24) as Arkady Balagan and features Patrick Gallagher (Glee), Torrance Coombs (Heartland), Katharine Isabelle (Da Vinci's Inquest, Supernatural) and Carmen Aguirre (The L Word).
+It stars Shawn Doyle (Big Love, 24) as Arkady Balagan and features Patrick Gallagher (Glee), Torrance Coombs (Heartland), Katharine Isabelle (Da Vinci's Inquest, Supernatural) and Carmen Aguirre (The L Word).

 Awards

 Kim's Convenience

 For the 5th Canadian Screen Awards in 2017, Kim's Convenience garnered 11 nominations, including Best Comedy Series, Best Actor in a Comedy Series (Lee), Best Actress in a Comedy Series (Yoon and Bang), and Best Supporting Actor in a Comedy Series (Phung).
 Lee won the award for best actor in a continuing leading comedic role for his portrayal of Appa, and Phung won Best Supporting Actor for his portrayal of Kimchee.

-Kim's Convenience won two awards at the 2017 Toronto ACTRA Awards, Outstanding Performance – Female for actress Jean Yoon and the Members’ Choice Series Ensemble Award for Best Cast.
+Kim's Convenience won two awards at the 2017 Toronto ACTRA Awards, Outstanding Performance – Female for actress Jean Yoon, and the Members’ Choice Series Ensemble Award for Best Cast.

-The first-season episodes "Ddong Chim" and "Janet's Photos" are 2017 Writers Guild of Canada's Canadian Screenwriting Awards finalists in the TV comedy category.
+The first-season episodes "Ddong Chim" and "Janet's Photos" were 2017 Writers Guild of Canada's Canadian Screenwriting Awards finalists in the TV comedy category.

 At the 6th Canadian Screen Awards in 2018, the series received 12 nominations.
-It won the awards for Best Comedy Series, Best Actor in a Comedy Series (Lee) and Best Supporting Actor in a Comedy Series (Phung).
+It won Best Comedy Series, Best Actor in a Comedy Series (Lee), and Best Supporting Actor in a Comedy Series (Phung).

-At the 2019 Canadian Screen Awards, the series was not eligible to be nominated because its broadcast slot moved from fall to winter.
-Case member Andrew Phung, however, was nominated for the Cogeco Fund Audience Choice Award, for his portrayal of Kimchee on the popular series.
+At the 2019 Canadian Screen Awards, the series was not eligible to be nominated because its broadcast slot had moved from fall to winter.
+Case member Andrew Phung, however, was nominated for the Cogeco Fund Audience Choice Award, for his portrayal of Kimchee on the series.

-In July 2020, it was announced that Kim's Convenience won three Leo Awards, including:
+In July 2020, it was announced that Kim's Convenience had won three Leo Awards: